 The school will be governed by a lay Board of Trustees, which will cooperate with all canonical Eastern Orthodox jurisdictions.

 Well, yes and no. The term classical education can apply specifically to the Greek and Latin classics; the liberal arts generally; or anything falling under the definition of traditional pedagogy.
 We recognize the value in each of these concepts and we will broadly incorporate them into our curriculum.
 However, our general educational philosophy is to do what works.
 That is, to take the best of the Western intellectual tradition and marry it to the necessities of modern life.
 Our students will receive a strong grounding in foundational subjects: Theology, modern languages, Latin, biblical Greek, mathematics, history, the arts and sciences, and English grammar and composition.
-We will also emphasize individual creativity (music, poetry, art, craftsmanship) and practical skill development.
+We will also emphasize individual creativity (music, poetry, art, craftsmanship), physical fitness, and practical skill development.

 Regardless of whether a student is college bound or not, he will be expected to learn the fundamentals of self-sufficiency and will be encouraged in artistic and creative pursuits.
 Every student will, by God’s grace and our efforts, develop his intellectual, spiritual, and physical faculties.
 We want to be a place of boundless creativity, full hearts, and dirty hands.

+The work is ongoing and fundraising has begun.
 Our goal is to open our first phase in the Fall of 2025.

 Our working plan is to accept a Freshman class each autumn until we are at full capacity.
 We have an alternate plan that allows for the simultaneous admission of a Freshman and Sophomore class in the first phase if additional fundraising goals are met.